Dikke kans dat jij Shiny object syndrome hebt (en wat je ertegen kunt doen)

 Great features, but...

-glittering things
+Shiny things

-When you really need to be careful
+When you really need to start paying attention

-How do you combat SOS?
+How do you counter SOS?

 In other words, what can you do to ban SOS?